dougUCN/LANE/CONTRIBUTING.md

 ### Github actions

-This project uses [Github Actions](https://docs.github.com/en/actions) to validate all pull requests
+This project uses [Github Actions](https://docs.github.com/en/actions) to validate all pull requests.
+To view the pipelines applied to this project, view either the `Actions` tab on Github, or see the yaml config files titled `.github/workflows/*.yml`

 ### Setting up the linting pre-commit hooks